Ascendzor/simple-message-blockchain/README.md

 # What next?

-Block format specification and block verification is the key to creating your own blockchain rules.
+Block format specification and block verification are the keys to creating your own blockchain rules.
 See https://github.com/Ascendzor/simple-message-blockchain/blob/master/blocks.js for how blocks are specified and verified in this chain.

 blockchains are protocols, not code.
 This is simply the first client for this type of blockchain, if you'd like to contribute to this simple-message-blockchain in your favourite language then go forth and create your own simple-message-blockchain in golang, python, ruby, C#, etc and join the simple-message-blockchain mesh.